damato-design/system/docs/infrastructure/overview.md

 ## Registrar

 The registrar is a IIFE that executes on the page to help register custom elements.
 Each custom element definition is found at `https://system.damato.design/components/[COMPONENT_NAME].iife.js and will be registered as they are discovered on each page.
-A definition wil be fetched only once.
+A definition will be fetched only once.

 ```html
 <script src="https://system.damato.design/registrar.iife.js" defer></script>